vlad-public-code/org.json-kula.tracked-json/README.md

 # TrackedJSON

-A thin wrapper around Jackson's `JsonNode` that carries its `JsonPointer` — the node's absolute location within the document.
-Every navigation call propagates tracking automatically, so you always know where a value came from.
+A thin wrapper around Jackson's `JsonNode` that carries two pieces of provenance: its `JsonPointer` (absolute location within the document) and a reference to the document's root node.
+It supports the full set of Jackson navigation methods (`get`, `path`, `at` by name, index, or `JsonPointer`), upward navigation via `parent()`, and forward search via JSONPath (RFC 9535).
+Every navigation call propagates provenance automatically, so you always know where a value came from and can navigate back to the full document from any node.

 ## Why

 When you traverse a JSON document with plain `JsonNode`, you lose location information.
-Error messages become vague ("invalid value") and diagnostics require re-traversal. `TrackedJsonNode` keeps pointer and value together at all times.
+Error messages become vague ("invalid value") and diagnostics require re-traversal. `TrackedJsonNode` keeps the pointer, the value, and the document root together at all times — no re-threading of context through your call stack.

 ## Requirements